How Long To Reach Black Belt

 Black Belt examinations have fees as they are much more involved and very time consuming.

-At the moment successful karateka recieve a downloadable certificate, but our beutiful gold foil printed certificates are nearly ready and our members can pay to have one of these EIKA certificates delivered to them.
-These will be purely optional.
+Successful karateka receive a downloadable certificate, but karateka can order our beautiful printed certificates our members can pay to have shipped.
+The printed certificates are purely optional.

 We would prefer our karateka to wear Gi for testing, but this is optional and up to each member.